1. Students are expected to obey all local, state, and federal laws governing the possession, use, and distribution of alcohol.

 Students are encouraged to guard against theft by recording serial numbers of all their personal property and marking all with their name.
 The best guard against property loss from a student’s room is a locked door.
 Report any property loss immediately to the Campus Security Office.

-If a key is lost, an immediate $55.00 charge will be posted to the student's account, the lock(s) to the student's room or apartment will be changed, and occupants of the room will need to obtain new keys from the Residential Life Office.
+If a key is lost, the lock(s) to the student's room or apartment will be changed and occupants of the room will need to obtain new keys from the Residential Life Office.
+Additionally, a $55.00 charge will be posted to the student's account in relation to the lock change and replaced keys.
 Students who duplicate a room key or do not return their room key at the end of the academic year will also be assessed a $55.00 charge.

 Musical instruments may not be played in student rooms except from electronic instruments with headphones.
 Musical instruments may not be played during quiet hours.

-All pets, other than service animals and non-carnivorous fish stored in tanks of 15 gallons or less, are strictly prohibited in and around residential facilities.
+All pets, other than service animals and non-carnivorous fish, are prohibited in and around residential facilities.
 This includes, but is not limited to, all courtyards, breezeways, common spaces and parking lots within the residential communities.
+Fish must be stored in tanks of 15 gallons or less while in the residential facilities.

 Exceptions will not be made for any temporary keeping of pets.
-Faculty and staff members who live on-campus are allowed to keep pets, when approved by the Director of Residential Life.
+Faculty and Professional Staff members who live on-campus are allowed to keep pets when approved by the Director of Residential Life.

 Designated quiet hours are as follows: